 The 2017 Tablas Creek Vineyard Marsanne is Tablas Creek’s fifth varietal bottling of Marsanne, the noble white grape of France’s Hermitage appellation.
 We use most of our Marsanne in our Côtes de Tablas Blanc each year.
 However, in 2017 we felt that the Marsanne was so complete and compelling, and so representative of the Marsanne grape, that we selected out two lots for a single-varietal bottling.

 The 2017 Marsanne has a pretty, exotic nose of lychee, honeysuckle, lemongrass and wet rocks.
 Soft and inviting on the palate, the wine shows flavors of melon, saline minerality, tarragon, and honey, with a little burst of lemon zest that keeps the long, gentle finish clean and fresh.
 It should drink well for at least the next five years, likely longer.

 - Adelaida District Paso Robles

 - 100% Marsanne

 - 12.2% Alcohol by Volume

 - 460 Cases Produced

-The grapes for our 2017 Marsanne were grown on our certified organic estate vineyard.
+The grapes for our 2017 Marsanne were grown on our certified organic and biodynamic estate vineyard.